itzg/docker-minecraft-server/docs/versions/java.md

 ### Release versions

-Since the tags referenced above will be shift as the newest image build brings in new features and bug fixes, released variants of those can also be used to pin a specific build of the image.
+Since the tags referenced above will shift as the newest image build brings in new features and bug fixes, released variants of those can also be used to pin a specific build of the image.

 The syntax of released image tags is: